Babylon (David Gray song)

 "Babylon" is a song by British singer-songwriter David Gray.
-Originally released on 12 July 1999 as the second single from his fourth album, White Ladder (1998), it was re-released as the fourth single on 19 June 2000.
-"Babylon" peaked at number five on the UK Singles Chart in June 2000 and received a platinum certification from the British Phonographic Industry (BPI) in January 2021.
-The single also charted in the United States, peaking at number 57 on the Billboard Hot 100 and number one on the Billboard Adult Alternative Songs chart.
+Originally released on 12 July 1999 as the second single from his fourth album, White Ladder (1998), it was re-released as the album's fourth single on 19 June 2000.
+Described as Gray's signature song, "Babylon" is "about a love that is lost and found again".

+"Babylon" peaked at number five on the UK Singles Chart on rerelease in June 2000 and received a platinum certification from the British Phonographic Industry (BPI) in January 2021.
+The single also charted in the United States, peaking at number 57 on the Billboard Hot 100 and number one on the Billboard Triple-A chart.
+In February 2021, for the 25th anniversary of the latter chart, Billboard ranked the song sixth on its list of the 100 most successful songs in the chart's history.

 A remix titled "Babylon II" appears exclusively on the US version of the album.
-The B-side "Over My Head" also appears on the Japanese pressing of the album as a bonus track.
-Remixes by Flightcrank were also commissioned in 2000, appearing on several promotional releases.
+The single's B-side, "Over My Head", also appears on the Japanese pressing of the album as a bonus track.

 Music videos

 Two videos were produced to accompany the song.
 Version one was released in 2000 and directed by Kieran Evans.
 It features David Gray singing directly into the camera as it pans from right to left across a number of scenes throughout the city of London at nighttime.
 A second, and stylistically similar, video was also released which shows Gray performing the song intercut with live concert footage and street scenes in San Francisco.